We Just Updated Our 62 Bond Picks

 Today's corporate bond market can support many different investment objectives.
 There are investment grade bonds with solid coupons and three- to five-year maturities.
 There are longer-dated investment grade bonds that offer significant potential capital appreciation.
 There are also high yield bonds that offer higher coupons, lower interest rate risk, and capital appreciation opportunities.

-Figure 5 shows the distribution of maturity dates of Bondsavvy's 35 high yield corporate bond recommendations as of November 19, 2024.
+Figure 5 shows the distribution of maturity dates of Bondsavvy's 32 high yield corporate bond recommendations as of December 26, 2024.
 High yield bonds are typically issued with initial maturity dates of five to ten years.
-As expected, 23 of our 35 recommended bonds (66%) had maturities of approximately eight years and fewer as of November 19, 2024.
+As expected, 21 of our 32 recommended bonds (66%) had maturities of approximately eight years and fewer.

 Figure 6 shows the maturity date distribution of Bondsavvy's 30 investment grade corporate bond recommendations.
 Nineteen of these bonds have maturity dates of 2040 or later.
 Many of these bonds trade well below par value and offer significant upside over the long term.